MaryAngelique/freecodecamp-personal-portfolio/README.md

 -  The height of the welcome section should be equal to the height of the viewport.✅

-- The navbar should always be at the top of the viewport.
+- The navbar should always be at the top of the viewport.✅